-Ram Pyari was the third wife of Sundar Das Chopra, a contractor of Dingah town (55 km from Gujrat city), who got constructed this building for his beloved wife between 1910 to 1920 (second decade of 20th century).
+Ram Pyari was the second wife of Sundar Das Chopra, a contractor of Dingah town (55 km from Gujrat city), who got constructed this building for his beloved wife in 1918.
+Chopra died in 1920 while Ram Pyari died in 1967 in Mumbai, India.
 The road that passes by the building was previously known as Ram Pyari Road, but later it was renamed as Circular Road.

 The family of Ram Pyari migrated to India during the Partition in 1947.
 The building was used as a hostel of Govt College for Women Gujrat and later, it was handed over to the Punjab Archaeology Department for its renovation for converting it into a museum.

 “Cheema Manzil”, Kutchery Road, Gujrat.
 This building was constructed by a Hindu resident on Kutchery Road Gujrat between 1900 and 1910.
 It was a single storied building when purchased by a famous lawyer Ch.
 Muhammad Hassan Cheema in 1920s.
 Later, some major changes/additions were made with excellent woodwork.
 The building was named as “Bait-ul-Hassan” (The House of Hasan) but it was widely known as “Cheema Manzil”.
 The building was sold by its owners in 1992 and a few years back it was demolished and converted into commercial shops.
 Photo contributed by Ahmed Pervaiz Cheema.

 Old Building of the Punjab Provincial Cooperative bank Ltd at Ram Talaee Road, Gujrat